lvm/tida1vm/README.md

 -- now it can be used as:

-something $ n $ tom "c d e f"
+something $ n "c d e f"
 ```

 ### Custom `tidal-midi` Synths

-For `0.7`, since it has MIDI integrated, I created a repo for FluidSynth [here](https://github.com/lvm/tidal-midi-fluidsynth) with two exposed modules: `GMDrums.hs` and `GMInst.hs`, one for Drums and other for the rest of the instruments.
+For `0.8`, I updated the `General MIDI Percussion keymap` module [here](https://github.com/lvm/tidal-midi/) with the idea to integrate it to the rest of `tidal-midi`.
+Ideally, it should be integrated, for now you can download it from my fork.

 ### midithru-connect